TheCreditPros/dev_framework_demo/README.md

 ## 🎯 **What This Framework Does**

-Note: In this demo repository, performance tracking (Lighthouse/Artillery) is disabled by default and related CI jobs/configs have been removed to keep the template lean.
-You can enable performance testing later using the examples in docs.
+Note: In this demo repository, performance tracking has been removed as Lighthouse is deprecated.
+The template focuses on essential quality gates and modern testing practices.

 The AI-SDLC Framework transforms any repository into an **AI-powered development powerhouse** with: